Karpathos Dodecanese, Greece Travel Guide

 This links Karpathos' rugged beauty and culture with Crete's ancient history.

-Crete also offers vast landscapes for exploration.
+Crete also has vast landscapes for exploration.

 Explore Karpathos in different seasons or for new activities.